Microclim.org does not have built-in authentication and authorization features, but relies on Google for site registration.

 Data are currently available in CSV or netCDF format.
 Please see the features page for a description of the output format as well as details on available data.
 Once requests are submitted in the Web App, the status bar at the bottom of the page will report the request status and can be updated using the request button.

-We offer API based on rest, which allows you to access our data in any language and from within any environment that support REST API framework.
+We offer APIs based on REST, which allows you to access our data in any language and from within any environment that supports the REST API framework.
 However, we support APIs in R and Python, and details can be found in our respective GitHub repositories:

 We provide an example usecase below highlighting the use of our R API toolkit.
 The available APIs and their parameters are described in detail on the APIs page.
-When requesting data via the fetch API, one combination of shade level and height/depth is available can be requested.
-The parameters hod and shadelevel are to be defaulted to '0' when they are NA.
+When requesting data via the fetch API, one combination of shade level and height/depth can be requested.
+The parameters hod and shadelevel assume a default value of '0.03 m' and '0%' when they are NA.

 Install/load the required libraries